githedgehog/dplane-rpc/README.md

 ### GetFilter

-**Purpose**: When performing a Get request, it may be desirable the ability to retrieve only certain types of objects, or only those that meet some criteria.
+**Purpose**: When performing a Get request, it may be desirable to retrieve only certain types of objects, or only those that meet some criteria.
-The GetFilter is the object used to that end and includes optional lists of `match types` A match type indicates a property of an object and the GetFilter can specify the set of values that such a property (and others) can have for objects to be eligible.
-For instance, if a match type is VrfId and the corresponding values (100, 200, 300), then only objects associated with those VRFs should be retrieved (logical OR).
-If more than a match type is specified, objects qualify when they match all of the match types.
-I.e. when they satisfy all the conditions (logical AND).
+The GetFilter is the object used to that end and includes optional lists of `match types`.
+A match type indicates a property of an object and the `GetFilter` can specify the set of values that such a property (and others) can have for objects to be eligible.
+For instance, if a match type is `VrfId` with its corresponding values (100, 200, 300), then only objects associated with those VRFs should be retrieved (logical OR).
+If more than a match type is specified, objects qualify when they match all of the match types, in other words, when they satisfy all the conditions (logical AND).

 **format**: The format is as shown below.
 An octet (num Mtypes) indicates the number of distinct match types present, and appears once.
 That number is followed by a match type code (Mtype), the number of 'allowed' values, and the values themselves.